 I hope I have given you some good ideas on ways to improve your health and posture when sitting everyday for long periods.

 I hope I have also educated you a little on why we tend to slouch which may simply be natural to our body due to tired and weak muscle groups.

 My own sitting regime at work consists of a combination of mainly using a kneeling chair and normal office chair which I tend to switch between depending on how my back is feeling.

 A good thing about the kneeling chair is that it can simply be put away under the desk when not in use and out of sight.
 When working at home I tend to stand combined with a kneeling chair and a normal office chair.

-One last thing before I wrap up is the importance of stretching if you are desk based daily, Will over at Fitness4BackPain has just the information for you which will help with being stuck at a desk all day…
+One last thing before I wrap up is the importance of stretching if you are desk based daily, check out my post on a stretching routine here to help you.

 Until next time…